evoldoers/biomake/README.md

 -f GNUMAKEFILE
     Use a GNU Makefile as the build specification [incomplete] -p MAKEPROG
-    Use MAKEPROG as the (Prolog) build specification [default: makespec.pro] -l DIRECTORY
+    Use MAKEPROG as the (Prolog) build specification [default: Makespec.pro] -l DIRECTORY
     Iterates through directory writing metadata on each file found -H,--md5-hash